Settore disciplinare: Salute, sicurezza, disabilità, lavoro e cura

 Progetto di ricerca

-Teacher wellbeing, innovative teaching practices and workplace dynamics
+Teacher wellbeing, innovative teaching practices, and workplace dynamics

-Keywords: teachers, well-being, social dynamics, inclusion, innovation
+Keywords: teachers, wellbeing, social dynamics, inclusion, innovation

 Pubblicazioni

 • Addabbo, T., Lotti, A., Strozzi, C., Pistoresi, B., Tasselli, C., Negri, I., Mecugni, D., & Gamberini, M. C. (2023).
-Innovative and inclusive academia: Faculty development and practices evaluation.
-In Proceedings of the HELMeTO 2023, Foggia, Italy, September 13-15, 2023.
-(ABSTRACT IN BOOK OF ABSTRACTS)
+Innovative and inclusive academia: Faculty development and practices evaluation [Abstract].
+HELMeTO 2023, Foggia, Italy, 13–15 September 2023.